 - Keep an updated photo of the pet on your smartphone in case you do get separated.

-- Embedded microchips with all the information are extremely popular with owners that travel consistently with their pet.
+- Embedded microchips with all the information are extremely popular with owners that travel consistently with their pets.

-Find out what hotels, B&Bs and cabins welcome pets.
-There’s even a special search feature for large dogs and cats which we all know experience some discrimination.
+Find out what hotels, B&Bs, and cabins welcome pets.
+There’s even a special search feature for large dogs and cats which we all know to experience some discrimination.